NLGithubWP/distributed-database-projects/README.md

 ```

-2. Start a new clusters
+2. Start a new clusters with 5 instances

 ```
 rm -rf my-safe-directory